Economy of Kazakhstan: Intellectual property

+United Arab Emirates

+In April 2025, Al Khaleej Sugar, a leading sugar company from the United Arab Emirates, announced plans to establish a sugar plant in Kazakhstan’s Almaty Region.
+The decision was made following a meeting on 27 April between the company’s managing director, Sheikh Jamal Al Ghurair, and the region’s governor, Marat Sultangaziyev.
+The plant’s location was to be near the city of Konayev, chosen for its logistical advantages.
+Key considerations for the project included securing a reliable water supply, with alternative irrigation sources being explored, as well as the potential development of wind power plants to ensure the plant’s energy self-sufficiency.
+Al Khaleej Sugar aimed to minimize environmental impact by relying on renewable energy.
+The company, which controlled 3% of the global refined sugar market, conducted a detailed hydrological analysis to ensure the success of the project.

 Public policy

 2015 "Nurly Zhol" economic policy

 On 11 November 2014 in his address to the nation for 2015, Nazarbayev proclaimed Kazakhstan's New Economic Policy – The Path to the Future (Nurly Zhol).
 The new economic policy implies large-scale state investment in infrastructure over the next several years.
 In the short term, the program "Nurly Zhol" will apply the anti-crisis measures to overcome the turbulence in the global economy.
 The long-term measures of the state program of infrastructure development will help to create a strong platform for new growth.

 Kazakhstan has identified five priorities for modernization of the state and the economy to maintain competitiveness in the Fourth Industrial Revolution.

 Kazakhstan was ranked 36th in the Ease of Doing Business report released by the World Bank Group in 2018.
 The report's rankings rate ease of regulations for businesses and strength of property rights.

-The Heritage Foundation, a Washington DC – based research center, ranked Kazakhstan 41st in its Index of Economic Freedom 2018.
+The Heritage Foundation, a Washington, D.C.–based research center, ranked Kazakhstan 41st in its Index of Economic Freedom 2018.
 Its overall score has increased by 0.1 point, still being only "moderately free" with significant improvements in investment freedom and government integrity offsetting steep declines in fiscal health and monetary freedom.

 Kazakhstan aimed in 2017 to boost its economy by attracting private investors interested in developing national companies.
 This is the main goal of privatization that is expected to decrease the share of public property to 15% of GDP.
 Such companies as Kazakhstan Railways, Samruk-Energo, Kazatomprom, Kaspost, KazMunayGas and Air Astana are expected to be sold through IPO.

 Kazakhstan fell from 32nd to the 38th place in the 2018 IMD World Competitiveness ranking.
 The report evaluates business efficiency, public finance and domestic economy.